-- Capital is a fancy word for money - Direct investing when investments are made in "hard" assets... like buildings, machinery, equipment - Indirect investing purchases of securities issued (which means sold) by governments or corporations - Characteristics: mobility, sensitivity to environment, scarcity - This course is all about indirect investing
+- Capital is a fancy word for money - Direct investing when investments are made in "hard" assets.
+Couple investing their savings in a home, government investing in a new highway, and a company paying start-up costs for a new plant are examples of direct investing. - Indirect investing purchases of securities issued (which means sold) by governments or corporations.
+An investor buying stocks or bonds, a parent investing in an educational savings plans, and a couple depositing savings in a bank are examples of indirect investing - Capital characteristics: mobility, sensitivity to its environment, scarcity - This course is all about indirect investing